 - Ask for a ‘biosimilar’ or a buy a generic whenever possible.
 Generics are 80-85% cheaper!

 - Bypass health insurance when it makes sense.
 Cash customers sometimes pay less.

-- See if there’s an ‘OTC’, over the counter option.
+- See if there’s an ‘OTC’ or over-the-counter option.

 - Use a PBM (pharmacy benefit manager).